baronsengir007/Ai-Assistent-Nylas/week-3/fastapi-tutorial/README.md

 - **Async Support**: Efficiently handles long-running AI inference tasks without blocking
 - **Simple Yet Powerful**: Provides a clean, intuitive API that's easy to learn while offering all the features needed for production AI applications

+## Learn More

+Beyond this README, [this tutorial](https://fastapi.tiangolo.com/tutorial/) shows you how to use FastAPI with most of its features, step by step.

 ## Quick Start

 1. Install dependencies: